metamacro/student-poll/readme.md

 One student noted in the internship hourly wage field how just by having a paid internship it gives companies an edge over the others, since a lot of internships are unpaid.

-### Value of services and characteristics of the employer:
+### Value of services and characteristics of the employer

 For this section, each question had an accompanying scoring system attached to it ranging from 0 to 4, indicating the value of the given service/characteristic of the employer.